On the local stability of semidefinite relaxations

 \section{Abstract}

-In this paper we consider a parametric family of quadratically constrained quadratic programs (QCQP) and their associated semidefinite programming (SDP) relaxations.
-Given a value of the parameters at which the SDP relaxation is exact, we study conditions (and quantitative bounds) under which the relaxation will continue to be exact as the parameter moves in a neighborhood around it.
-More generally, our results can be used to analyze SDP relaxations of polynomial optimization problems.
+We consider a parametric family of quadratically constrained quadratic programs (QCQP) and their associated semidefinite programming (SDP) relaxations.
+Given a nominal value of the parameter at which the SDP relaxation is exact, we study conditions (and quantitative bounds) under which the relaxation will continue to be exact as the parameter moves in a neighborhood around the nominal value.
+Our framework captures a wide array of statistical estimation problems including tensor principal component analysis, rotation synchronization, orthogonal Procrustes, camera triangulation and resectioning, essential matrix estimation, system identification, and approximate~GCD.
+Our results can also be used to analyze the stability of SOS relaxations of general polynomial optimization problems.

-Our framework captures several estimation problems such as low rank approximation, camera triangulation, rotation synchronization and approximate matrix completion.
-The SDP relaxation correctly solves these problems under noiseless observations, and our results guarantee that the relaxation will continue to solve them in the low noise regime.